okta/workflows-templates/workflows/generate_unique_emails/readme.md

     2. Populate the ProxyAddresses attribute from your AD domain or create a sample value as below
        ![image](https://user-images.githubusercontent.com/14205843/91468480-eecd2d00-e846-11ea-800d-2014eef108ae.png)

-10. If you have multiDomain in your orgnaization use the MultiDomain-Email-Generation.
-To use the MultiDomain flow.
+10. If you have multiple domains in your organization, use the MultiDomain-Email-Generation.
+To use the MultiDomain flow:

     1. Setup an attribute in Okta called brandId.
 You can have any attribute.
 This attribute is used to determine the mailDomain for the user.
 For example you can also use a company or something.
 In this example you can setup a brandID attribute in Okta profile